tacman/msgphp/docs/cookbook/configuring-symfony-messenger.md

 # Configuring Symfony Messenger

-To be able to dispatch any MsgPHP message a [domain message bus](../message-driven/message-bus.md) must be configured.
+To be able to dispatch messages provided by MsgPHP a [domain message bus](../message-driven/message-bus.md) must be configured.

-In this article is explained how to setup [Symfony Messenger infrastructure](../infrastructure/symfony-messenger.md) within a Symfony application.
+In this article is explained how to setup [Symfony Messenger infrastructure](../infrastructure/symfony-messenger.md).

 ## Installation